eduardz1/Master-Thesis/chapters/implementation.typ

 == Exploring Alternative Sparse Solvers <replacing-mumps>

 A first attempt at parallelizing part of the @HAWEN codebase on @GPU was by adding the choice to use the @GPU native cuDSS library (see @cudss-section) instead of the @MUMPS sparse solver (see @mumps-section).
 The implementation introduced a compile time option to switch between the two solvers.
-Being cuDSS written in C++, a Fortran wrapper was written around it to allow interfacing the two using the intrinsic C bindings of both Fortran, through the `iso_c_binding` `intrinsic` module, and C++ `extern "C"` declarations, as we see in @extern-c.
+Being cuDSS written in #box(block(breakable: false)[C++]), a Fortran wrapper was written around it to allow interfacing the two using the intrinsic C bindings of both Fortran, through the `iso_c_binding` `intrinsic` module, and C++ `extern "C"` declarations, as we see in @extern-c.

 #[
   #show figure: set block(breakable: true)